dagger/dagger/docs/current/guides/194031-kubernetes.md

 [Taints and tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) in Kubernetes are a way to ensure that certain nodes are reserved for specific tasks.
 By setting up taints on runner nodes, you can prevent other workloads from being scheduled on them.
 Tolerations are then added to the runners so that they can be scheduled on these tainted nodes.
 This ensures that the runners have dedicated resources for their tasks.

 A sample GitHub Actions runner deployment configuration is shown below.

-Replace the `YOUR_GITHUB_ORGANIZATION` placeholder with your GitHub organization name.
+- Replace the `YOUR_GITHUB_ORGANIZATION` placeholder with your GitHub organization name.
 If you do not have a GitHub organization, you can use your GitHub username instead.
+- This configuration also uses the `DAGGER_CLOUD_ENVIRONMENT` environment variable to connect this Dagger Engine to Dagger Cloud.
+Replace `YOUR_DAGGER_CLOUD_TOKEN` with your own Dagger Cloud token.

 ```yaml file=./snippets/kubernetes/runner_deployment.yml
 ```

 :::note
 This configuration uses the `_EXPERIMENTAL_DAGGER_RUNNER_HOST` environment variable to point to the Dagger Engine DaemonSet socket that is mounted into the GitHub Actions runners.
 This ensures that the runners will use the local Dagger Engine for pipeline execution.

-This configuration also uses the `DAGGER_CLOUD_ENVIRONMENT` environment variable to connect this Dagger Engine to Dagger Cloud.
-Replace `YOUR_DAGGER_CLOUD_TOKEN` with your own token.
 :::

 ### Step 4: Deploy the Dagger Engine DaemonSet with Helm v3